20th Guards Motor Rifle Division: Reformation: 2021

 As of 2021, the Brigade was reportedly upgrading to division-level strength once again.

+Ceremonies to mark the reformation of the division were held on December 1, 2021.
 The Division was reportedly planned to re-equip with the T-90M main battle tank.
 The transformation was reported as likely to be complete in 2022 and was reported to incorporate the following reconstituted formations: